 Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all government funds.
-By state law, the District's governing board must adopt a budget no later than July 1.
-A public hearing must be conducted to receive comments prior to adoption.
-The District's governing board satisfied these requirements.
+By state law, the District's governing board must adopt a budget no later than July board satisfied these requirements.

-These budgets are revised by the District's governing board during the year to give consideration to unanticipated income and expenditures.
-Formal budgetary integration was employed as a management control device during the year for all budgeted funds.
+1. A public hearing must be conducted to receive comments prior to adoption.
+The District's governing management control device during the year for all budgeted funds.
 The District employs budget control by minor object and by individual appropriation accounts.
 Expenditures cannot legally exceed appropriations by major object account.